-A scoping paper prepared by the OECD, UNODC and the Financial Action task Force (FATF) for the G-20 in 2020 listed dual criminality requirements, bank secrecy laws, short or varying statutes of limitation, the lack of systems in some countries to impose liability on 'legal persons' (eg, companies) and 'undue influence' in some countries over decisions on whether to provide legal assistance as key challenges for multilateral cooperation in corruption actions.
-A set of 'think pieces' tied to the G-20 meetings in 2021 described other 'operational... difficulties' such as 'weaknesses in national police', 'issues of inter-agency coordination, limited human resources, inadequate technological and institutional capacities, language barriers,' 'regulations on data sharing', and 'lack of trust' between national enforcement agencies.
-The paper noted that many participants considered the 'process of formal mutual legal assistance to be lengthy and burdensome' and that 'formal cooperation often tak[es] significant amounts of time (months or even years).'
-Countries do not often explore 'the potential of informal and direct law enforcement cooperation'.
-Many of the multilateral initiatives begun in the past couple of years are designed to address these challenges, but some of the cited issues will remain as significant hurdles for cooperation for years to come.
+International cooperation can often be difficult and time-consuming.
+A survey by the OECD conducted in December 2015 indicated that '70 per cent of anti-corruption law enforcement officials report that mutual legal assistance challenges have had a negative impact on their ability to carry out anti-corruption work'.
+The October 2022 TI 'Exporting Corruption' report noted that 'challenges in international cooperation...include insufficient or incompatible legal frameworks, limited resources and know-how, a lack of coordination, and long delays'.
+A 'scoping paper' prepared by the OECD, UNODC, and the Financial Action task Force (FATF) for the G-20 in 2020 listed dual criminality requirements, bank secrecy laws, short or varying statutes of limitation, the lack of systems in some countries to impose liability on 'legal persons' (eg, companies), and 'undue influence' in some countries over decisions on whether to provide legal assistance as key challenges for multilateral cooperation in anti-corruption actions.
+A set of 'think pieces' tied to the G-20 meetings in 2021 described other 'operational... difficulties' such as 'weaknesses in national police, 'issues of inter-agency coordination, limited human resources, inadequate technological and institutional capacities, language barriers, 'regulations on data sharing,' and 'lack of trust' between national enforcement agencies.
+One paper noted that many participants considered the 'process of formal mutual legal assistance to be lengthy and burdensome' and that 'formal cooperation often tak[es] significant amounts of time (months or even years).'
+Countries do not often explore 'the potential of informal and direct law enforcement cooperation.'

+Many of the multilateral initiatives begun in the past couple of years are designed to address these challenges.
+The GlobE Network's work continues to expand, and the OECD Anti-Bribery Working Group's new chair has publicly stated that one of her key goals is enhancing and speeding up mutual legal assistance processes among OECD parties.
+However, some of the cited issues will remain as significant hurdles for cooperation for years to come.